-An increase in transit ridership may be experienced as a result of Alternative A. Potential impacts associated with transit capacity would be offset by a proportional increase in fare revenue.
+Due to the regional nature of the land uses proposed by the Project, and the semi-rural character of the surrounding area, the Proposed Project is not expected to contribute a substantial number of pedestrians, bicyclists, or transit riders to the area.
+Any increase in transit ridership that may be experienced as a result of Alternative A would be offset by a proportional increase in fare revenue.
 Alternative A would not adversely impact existing local bicycle and pedestrian facilities, which are generally lacking adjacent to the Project Site.
 BMPs identified in Table 2.1-3 include the development of on-site pedestrian facilities connecting to the two proposed signalized entrances to the Project Site.
 Therefore, impacts to transit, bicycle, and pedestrian facilities would be less than significant.